-There are several factors that suggest that well 82-5 may be a good candidate for reservoir stimulation through massive hydraulic fracturing.
+Several factors suggest that well 82-5 may be a good candidate for reservoir stimulation through massive_hydraulic fracturing.
 First of all, as noted above, it is close to highly productive wells (e.g., 37-33) located ~0.6-0.9 km to the northeast.
 Secondly, it is in weak pressure communication with the reservoir.
 Third, the bottomhole temperatures measured in the various legs of 82-5 are similar to those measured in nearby production wells at comparable depths.
 Thus, one of the goals of this investigation was to evaluate the feasibility of conducting a massive hydraulic fracture in 82-5 to convert it into a viable production or injection well.